-VertiPaq is based on columns which is different from a basic SQL server.
+VertiPaq is based on columns that are different from a basic SQL server.

 A basic SQL server operates everything on rows which makes the overall performance slower.

-It has the ability to compress data in multiple ways and store those data into memory.
+It has the ability to compress data in multiple ways and store that data into memory.
 This makes the performance of your DAX code faster.